Learn How to Eat Healthy on a Budget with 15 useful tips, no matter where you live!

 Speaking of cooking at home, this is a big one.
 Bulk/Batch Cooking means double or even tripling a recipe that can easily become a freezer friendly meal.
 Curries, stews, chilis, breakfast burritos and even breakfast cookies all tend to fall within this category.
 You can have leftovers in the fridge for days in a multiple of varieties, and easy to thaw freezer friendly dishes that are always available.

 Bulk buying is a great budget hack.
-Most supermarkets and wholesales give you a discount for buying a lot of a specific item, like 3 of each or even higher.
-This is a great way to stock up on beans, chickpeas, grains such as quinoa, chia seeds and even flax seeds.
+Most supermarkets and wholesales give you a discount for buying a lot of a specific item.
+Think, 3 of each or even higher.
+This is a great way to stock up on all the beans, grains and seeds!
+I love beans, chickpeas, grains such as quinoa, chia seeds and even flax seeds.

 Skip The Speciality Items